 Note: Chihuahua married former student Asa Daklugie.

 Student file of Don Cooley, a member of the Apache Nation, who entered the school on October 23, 1906, and departed on March 15, 1908.
-The file contains student information cards, an application for enrollment, a returned student survey, correspondence, a newspaper clipping, and a report after leaving indicating that Cooley was working as a…
+The file contains student information cards, an application for enrollment, a returned student survey, correspondence, a news clipping, and a report after leaving indicating that Cooley was working as a…

 Portrait of three male students and four female students photographed in the clothing they arrived in.
 Standing behind them are Richard Henry Pratt (second from the left), two uniformed soldiers, and one male student in uniform with a scarf (right).
 They are posed on the school grounds.